 1980 OSA President Warren J. Smith was born August 17, 1922 and regarded as one of the most influential leaders in the optical design and engineering field.
 Smith graduated from Institute of Optics at the University of Rochester in 1944.
-He then went to work for Eastman Kodak in Oakridge, Tenn.
+He then went to work for Eastman Kodak in Oakridge, Tennessee.

 As author of Modern Optical Engineering, first published by McGraw-Hill in 1966, Smith was one of the best-known authors in the field.
 He also wrote Modern Lens Design and Practical Optical System Layout.

 Smith served in numerous leadership positions for SPIE and OSA.
 He was a Fellow of both organizations.
 For his research, Smith received the SPIE Gold Medal and the Directors' Award.
 He also received the Joseph Fraunhofer/Robert M. Burley Prize.